thermotools/KineticGas/README.md

 ```

 From the top level directory should provide you with an installation of the `KineticGas` python package `pykingas`.

+For Mac's running on an intel chip, the compiler flag `-arch arm64` which is set in `cpp/CMakeLists.txt` must be removed or changed to `-arch x86_64`.

 #### Short explanation